favna/ribbon/docs/index.md

 ## badwords ⇒ <code>MessageEmbed</code>
 Automod BadWordsCommand - Toggle the bad words filter
+Please note that when adding new words to your server's filter you overwrite all your currently set words!
 **Aliases**: `badwordsfilter`, `bwf`, `bwf`

 **Returns**: <code>MessageEmbed</code> - Bad words filter confirmation log